 We have ample off street parking for cars, 4X4, trailers even a campervan.
 Secure covered parking is also offered for classic cars, bicycles and motorbikes.

-..... .is a guest wing for 1-2 guests comprising 1 bedroom with queen sized bed, an art deco shower room, a large living room with fridge and breakfast table which, like all the rooms, has french doors which open out onto the sunny morning verandah.
-You can come and go as you please.
-There are several tables and chairs for your choice of breakfast seating al fresco by the lily pool.
+..... .is a guest wing for 1-2 guests comprising 1 bedroom with queen sized bed, an art deco shower room, a large living room with kitchenette and breakfast table which, like all the rooms, has french doors which open out onto the sunny morning verandah where there are several tables and chairs for your choice of breakfast seating al fresco by the lily pool.

-... a good choice of fresh items for mix and match breakfast for you to have at your own time and your own pace where you like, inside or out on the terrace, will be provided in the fridge.
+... a good choice of fresh items for mix and match first breakfast for you to have at your own time and your own pace where you like, inside or out on the terrace, will be provided in the fridge.